How do you embed fonts in a PDF when using Microsoft Word for self publishing?

 Sunday: 25K

-What that means is, that I am not going to be ready to do Loch Ness.
+However, I am not going to be ready to do Loch Ness.
 Which is a shame, because it looks like a lovely event, and I really like Scotland.
 I could risk it, and I could probably finish, but what if I didn’t?
 It will take me two days to drive there, and two to drive back.
 I also had six nights booked in a hotel in Inverness.
 In total, ten days away from London, and a budget of well over £1,000.
 That’s a lot of time and energy and money, when I am borderline fit to run 42K at the end of September

 And the book?
 The draft version already runs to more than 50,000 words, so it’s a serious book, starting with the early days in 2005.